 Under Section 305(c) of the Code and the Section 305(c) Regulations, a change in redemption price or any transaction (including a recapitalization) having a similar effect on the interest of any shareholder may be treated as a taxable constructive distribution of additional stock with respect to any shareholder whose proportionate interest in our earnings and profits or assets is increased by such change or similar transaction.
 A constructive distribution may occur, for example, when a change in redemption price or a similar transaction has the effect of the receipt of property by some shareholders and an increase in the proportionate interest of other shareholders in our assets or earnings and profits.
-The tax consequences of the receipt of a constructive distribution r."
+The tax consequences of the receipt of a constructive distribution from us are described above under "Distributions."